 Anarchism is a position in which no such government is justified.
 As such, there is no centralizing power that distributes goods.
 Libertarianism is the position that says that government is justified in so far as it is a centralizing power used to enforce taxation for the purpose of enforcing person's property rights.
 This kind of theory of distributive justice emphasizes a minimal form of government for the purpose of protecting and enforcing the rights of individuals to their property.
 Any kind of theory that advocates any further kind of government for purposes other than enforcement of property rights might be called socialist, but to be more informative, it will help to distinguish between at least three theories of distributive justice that might be called socialist.
 First, we might have those who care about equality.
 Egalitarian theories will emphasize that government exists to enforce taxation to redistribute wealth to make things as equal as possible between people in terms of their well-being.
 Bare-minimum theories will instead specify some bare minimum needed for any citizen/individual to minimally do well (perhaps have a life worth living).
 Government is then to specify policies, usually through taxation, in order to make sure that the bare minimum is met for all.
 Finally, we have meritocracy theories, and in theory, these may not count as socialist.
 The reason for this is that we could imagine a society in which there are people that do not merit the help which would be given to them through redistributive taxation.
 In another sense, however, it is socialist in that we can easily imagine societies where there are people who merit a certain amount of goods, and yet do not have them, and such people, according to the theory of merit, would be entitled to goods through taxation on others.

-The debate concerning theories of distributive justice is easily in the 10′s of thousands of pages.
+The debate concerning theories of distributive justice is easily in the 10's of thousands of pages.
 Instead of going into the debates, we should, for the purpose of applied ethics, go on to how distributive justice applies to famine relief, easily something within applied ethics.
 Peter Singer takes a position on famine relief in which it is morally required of those in developed nations to assist those experiencing famine (usually in underdeveloped nations) (Singer, 1999).
 If we take such theories of distributive justice as applying across borders, then it is rather apparent that Singer rejects the libertarian paradigm, whereby taxation is not justified for anything other than protection of property rights.
 Singer instead is a utilitarian, where his justification has to do with producing overall goodness.
 Libertarians on the other hand will allow for the justice of actions and polices which do not produce the most overall goodness.
 It is not quite clear what socialist position Singer takes, but no matter..
 It is obvious that he argues from a perspective that is not libertarian.
 In fact, he uses an example from Peter Unger to make his point, which is obviously not libertarian.
 The example (modified): Imagine someone who has invested some of her wealth in some object (a car, for example) that is then the only thing that can prevent some innocent person from dying; the object will be destroyed in saving their life.
 Suppose that the person decides not to allow her object from being destroyed, thereby allowing the other (innocent) person to die.
 Has the object (car) owner done something wrong?
 Intuitively, yes.
 Well, as Singer points out, so has anyone in the developed world, with enough money, in not giving to those experiencing famine relief; they have let those suffering people die.
 One such response is libertarian, Jan Narveson being an exemplar here (Narveson, 1993).
 Here, we have to make a difference between charity and justice.
-According to Narveson, it would charitable (and a morally good thing) for one to give up some of their wealth or the saving object, but doing so is not required by justice.
+According to Narveson, it would be charitable (and a morally good thing) for one to give up some of one's wealth or the saving object, but doing so is not required by justice.
 Libertarians in general have even more sophisticated responses to Singer, but that will not concern us here, as it can be seen how there is a disagreement on something important like famine relief, based on differences in political principles, or theories of distributive justice.

 As discussed earlier in this subsection, libertarian theories were contrasted with socialist positions, where socialist is not to be confused with how it is used in the rhetoric of most media.
 The earliest of the influential socialist theories is proposed by John Rawls (Rawls, 1971).
 Rawls is more properly an egalitarian theorist, who does allow for inequalities just so far as they improve the least-advantaged in the best possible way, and in a way that does not compromise basic civil liberties.
 There have been reactions to his views, though.
 For example, his Harvard colleague, Robert Nozick, takes a libertarian perspective, where he argues that the kinds of distributive policies endorsed by Rawls infringe on basic rights (and entitlements) of persons – basically, equality, as Rawls visions, encroaches on liberty (Nozick, 1974).
 On the other end of the spectrum, there are those like Kai Nielson who argue that Rawls does not go far enough.
 Basically, the equality Rawls argues for, according to Nielson, will still allow for too much inequality, where many perhaps will be left without the basic things needed to be treated equally and to have basic equal opportunities.
 For other post-Rawlsian critiques and general theories, consult the works of Michael Sandel, Martha Nussbaum (a student of Rawls), Thomas Pogge (a student of Rawls), and Michael Boylan.